hardhats/vista-install-docs/New/InitializeVistA.rst

     Success, response: accept</code></div>

 Our response was "Success".
-You may get "Fail" if you don't succeed.
-If that happens, I have written a page on troubleshooting the Broker in Vistapedia: http://www.vistapedia.com/index.php/VISTA_XWB_Broker_Troubleshooting.
+If you don't succeed, you may get "Fail".
+If that happens, refer to this page on troubleshooting the Broker in Vistapedia: http://www.vistapedia.com/index.php/VISTA_XWB_Broker_Troubleshooting.

 To stop the broker, ``do ^XUP``, and then choose ``XWB LISTENER STOP ALL``: